-Should Nova Scotia proceed with developing a regulatory framework for target benefit pension plans?
+Should Manitoba develop a regulatory framework for a new target benefit or shared risk pension plan design?

-TBPs, also known as "shared risk plans", shift the risk in pension plans from employers and plan sponsors to employees and retirees.
+TBPs, and the very similar "shared risk plans", shift the risk in pension plans from employers and plan sponsors to employees and retirees.
 Funding requirements are generally weaker than those applicable to DB plans and, in tough times, TBP benefits can be reduced, providing less retirement security for their members.
 TBPs are a new element in the Canadian pension landscape, with some provinces implementing them in different ways, and have emerged in part because of pressures on DB plans.